luozyiii/next-antd-pc/README.md

 // **/page.tsx

 export const metadata = {
-  title: "About Page",
+  title: 'About Page',
-  description: "this is 描述　",
+  description: 'this is 描述　',
 };
 ```